wazuh/wazuh-documentation/source/cloud-service/cold-storage/configuration.rst

 Wazuh configuration
 -------------------

-Data corresponding to Wazuh configuration such us ``/var/ossec/etc`` or ``/var/ossec/api/configuration`` is compressed and backed up once a day.
+Data corresponding to Wazuh configuration such as ``/var/ossec/etc`` or ``/var/ossec/api/configuration`` is compressed and backed up once a day.

 Configuration backup is stored in cold storage for up to 30 days, after which it is deleted.